 The Evolution of Repair Technology:

 Windshield repair technology has advanced significantly in recent years.
-With the advent of better resins and repair techniques, some specialists can repair longer cracks that would have been deemed irreparable a decade ago.
+With the advent of better resins and repair techniques, some specialists can repair longer cracks in windshield that would have been deemed irreparable a decade ago.
 However, even with advanced techniques, a 12-inch crack is pushing the limits of what’s typically considered repairable.

 Repair vs. Replacement: